Associate Degree in Applied Design

 - Interior designer

-The Associate Degree involves 16 units over 2 years of full-time study or 4 years of part-time study.
-The July 2020 intake will be delivered completely online for the entire two year duration via Foundry’s virtual campus.
-Those partaking in the online Associate Degree will have the same exclusive access to tutors and mentors, but in a digital environment.
+The Associate Degree in Applied Design involves 16 units over 2 years of full-time study or 4 years of part-time study.
 The February 2021 intake will be delivered on campus in Launceston and Hobart, with the opportunity to specialise in a specific creative field.
 You’ll be able to explore and apply this interest through specialised assessments and workshops, allowing you to build a comprehensive portfolio in your chosen field.
 Areas Include graphic design, digital media and UX, film and photography, interior design and content writing.